 - Even worse, does the employee have your customer’s key or alarm passes with them?

-Even with all of this to deal with, you also find yourself managing the mental and emotional aspects of employee theft.
+Even with all of this to deal with, you also find yourself managing your mental and emotional wellbeing towards the employee.

 Rather you admit it or not.
 There is no simple solution to resolving a matter the betrayal of trust from an employee.
 The anger, the pain and the confusion can be overwhelming.